santiment/academy/src/docs/metrics/transacted-coin-acquisition-cost/index.md

 - `[$47641.23 - $63521.64]` -  `4693.35`
 - `[$63521.64 -  ∞]` - `146.27`

-Looking at this data we concule that majority of the bitcoins, around 99.9k or around 87% of all bitcoins transacted, were last moved when the price was higher.
-This would mean that most of transactions on that day resulted in a loss.
+Looking at this data, we conclude that the majority of the bitcoins, around 99.9k or around 87% of all bitcoins transacted, were last moved when the price was higher.
+This would mean that most of the transactions on that day resulted in a loss.

 ## Access